Transit of Venus (album)

-Transit of Venus is the fourth studio album by Canadian rock band Three Days Grace.
+Transit of Venus is the fourth studio album by the Canadian rock band Three Days Grace.
 It was released on October 2, 2012 through RCA Records.
 The album is the band's first to be released under the record label, following the folding of their former label, Jive Records, in 2011.
 The album was produced by Don Gilmore and recorded at Revolution Studios in Toronto.

-On June 5, 2012, the same day as Venus' visible transit across the sun, the band released the album title and release date.
+On June 5, 2012, the same day as Venus's visible transit across the sun, the band announced the album title and release date.
 The album spawned three singles ("Chalk Outline", "The High Road" and "Misery Loves My Company").
-It is the band's last album to feature lead singer Adam Gontier, who departed the band on January 9, 2013.
+It is the last album to feature lead singer Adam Gontier before he left the band in 2013 and returned to the group in October 2024.

 The album debuted at No. 5 on the Billboard 200.
 It was nominated for Best Rock Album at the Juno Awards of 2014.

 Background and recording

-"We went for a tighter, more articulated sound on this record", said Neil Sanderson, the drummer of the band.
-"The music we were writing was a little more intricate than in the past, and we've been experimenting with new instruments.
-We wanted to present these new ideas concisely without going over-the-top in ambience and overall production."
-On August 1, 2012, the band announced that they had finished the recording process of the album, saying in a Facebook post: "Going out on a limb here but I think this record....is actually....finished....wow...what a great journey....thanks to Don Gilmore."
-The album was made available to stream online on September 27, 2012.
-The band co-headlined a US arena tour with Shinedown that began in early 2013.